 · Oversees adequate par levels of non-controlled substance medications are maintained in the ADMs as documented through Par vs. Usage reports and as evidenced by lack of inventory complaints from nursing and/or pharmacy areas

 · Performs routine controlled substance audits of pharmacy areas, including, but not limited to, daily destock transactions, controlled substances Omnicell discrepancy audits, and secure vault audits

 · Provides Medication Override Report (detail and summary)

 · Provides special request reports by the administrative team within the department guidelines

 · Participates in the education of pharmacy students and new employee as documented by signature on the objectives and competencies form

 · Participates in the training of non-pharmacy personnel as documented by the completion of the Record of Attendance Form

 · Participates in Fiscal Services staffing to maintain competences

-· Being fully vaccinated against COVID-19 is required for all employees unless approved for a medical or religious exemption
+·Being fully vaccinated against COVID-19, including any booster dose(s) of the COVID-19 vaccine recommended by the Centers for Disease Control when eligible, is required for all employees at Texas Children’s, unless approved for a medical or religious exemption

 · High school diploma or equivalent required